QMUL-SPIR/POL269_Hugo/content/Seminars/seminar1.md

     ## 11   10       30

 There is another new function introduced here: `c()`.
-This stands for **concatenate** which basically means ‘bring together’.
+This stands for **concatenate** which basically means 'bring together'.
 It is what we use in `R` to create **vectors**.
 We will discuss this more next week.

 This dataframe shows you, at a basic level, the format we use to deal